 South Texas (100% WI)

 In 2020 the Company acquired the Caballos Creek asset, comprising two leases.
 There are no current plans for expansion in this area.
-Production during 2021 accounted for 10% of Company sales.
+Production from this area accounted for 7.2% of Company sales.

 Senior Lending Facility